TrildaDevCenter-Udemy/SpriteView-KMP/README.md

 For each one of the above-mentioned categories, you can pass a custom `SpriteSheet` with different dimensions that can adapt well on various screen sizes.

-This repository contains sample `images` directory where you can find demo sprite sheets.
+This repository contains sample <a href="/images">images</a> directory where you can find demo sprite sheets.
 Frame dimensions in the code below, are representing frames from those same demo sprite sheets.

 ```kotlin
 Column(